thatdevgirl/besan-block/README.md

-# besan-block
+# Besan Block

-Charting block for the WordPress post editor
+This WordPress plugin adds a charting block to the post editor.